Namo Venkatesa: Cast

+Production

+85% of the shoot was complete by November 2009.
+Towards the end of the shoot, Venkatesh had chikungunya but still shot for two songs including the title song so that the film could release for Sankranti.

 Soundtrack

 The music for the film was composed by Devi Sri Prasad in his second collaboration with actor Venkatesh after Tulasi.
-Lyrics were written by Ramajogayya Sastry.
+The lyrics were written by Ramajogayya Sastry.
 The soundtrack was released by Aditya Music.

-Production and release

-The European segment of the film and a couple of songs were shot at various sites in Austria including Salzburg and Vienna.

-The film released on 14 January 2010.
+The audio launch was held at Bangkok on 5 January 2010.

+Reception

+A critic from Rediff.com rated the film 2.5/5 stars and wrote, "Namo Venkatesa provides wholesome fun for the family".